pawo1/Backup-script/README.md

 # Backup-script

-Simple script which uses rsync to store data from remote server
+Simple script which uses rsync to store data from a remote server

 ## Requirments
 zip and rsync